 Change your water filters on time.
 Old filters aren’t safe – they harbor bacteria and let contaminants through.
 Consider using a whole house water filter.
 For extra protection, a whole house carbon filter will remove contaminants from steamy vapors you and your family inhale while showering and washing dishes.

 Carry water in safe containers.
 Hard plastic bottles (#7 plastic) can leach BPA into water.
-Carry stainless steel, glass (we use Lifefactory) or other BPA-free bottles.
-Don’t reuse bottled water bottles.
-The plastic can harbor bacteria and break down to release plastics chemicals.
+Carry stainless steel, glass (we use Lifefactory) or other BPA-free bottles but be aware that many BPA-free substitutes may also be harmful.
+Don’t reuse bottled water bottles either as the plastic can harbor bacteria and break down to release chemicals.

-Use filtered tap water for your baby’s formula.
+Use filtered tap water if your baby consumes formula.
 If your water is not fluoridated, you can use a carbon filter.
 If it is, use a reverse osmosis filter to remove the fluoride, because fluoridated water can damage an infant’s developing teeth.
 If you choose bottled water for your infant, make sure it’s fluoride-free.
 Learn more at www.ewg.org/babysafe.

 Wireless & EMF Congestion